 - Are new records created by imports from the staging database table?
 Yes. - Can records with matching compound keys be updated by these imports?
-No. - Are records unmatched by an import from the staging table deleted from the compliance database (provided that the staging database for BMC Discovery data is the last/only source for these records)? - Yes.
+No. - Are records unmatched by an import from the staging table deleted from the compliance database (provided that the staging database for BMC Discovery data is the last/only source for these records)? - Yes (records linking applications to inventory devices are deleted under these conditions).